samuelhfish/pandas-dataframe-practice/README.md

 # pandas-challenge
 Module 4 Data Viz HW

-All code and data visualizations are viewable in "pandas-challenge/PyCitySchools/main.ipynb"
+All code and data visualizations are viewable in "PyCitySchools" folder.

+The jupyter notebook is "pandas-challenge/PyCitySchools/main.ipynb".

 # Written Report